Tips for Successful Online Testing

 3. Use a hard-wired internet connection if at all possible.
 Remember that online testing is completely different from regular web browsing.
 Your computer must remain connected to our server for the entire duration of your exam, and even the smallest disconnect (that you may never even notice otherwise) will cause your exam to terminate.
 Wireless connections can drop offline.
 Satellite internet will almost certainly drop your connection, even if the wind is not blowing.
 Any device that creates internet from a cell phone signal will almost certainly result in a lost connection.
 Find a computer with a reliable internet connection to take your exams.

-6. NEVER USE THE BACKSPACE BUTTON.
-If your cursor is outside of a text box area, the back button will cause an exam to terminate.
+6. NEVER USE THE BACKSPACE KEY.
+If your cursor is outside of a text box area, the backspace key will cause an exam to terminate.
 It is advisable to use the delete key if you need to delete text while taking an exam.